smdahlen/smdahlen.github.com/source/_posts/2013-03-18-setup-node-dot-js-servers-within-a-load-balanced-configuration.markdown

 {% endcodeblock %}

   Check out this [gist][19] for the *Gruntfile.js* that supports this setup.
-  With the build system complete, the first exit criteria was complete.
+  With the build system complete, the first exit criteria was met.

 Implement Chef Application Recipe
 ---------------------------------